rastin-ghasemi/Container-Projects/project-02/README.md

 Final Image:

 Only the last stage in the Dockerfile is used to create the final image.
 Earlier stages are discarded unless explicitly copied.

+## Example: Multi-Stage Build for a Node.js Application